Neelakurinji123/Kindle-picture-frame/README.md

 ### 2. Get video source

-convert image to video powered by AI.
+convert an image to a video powered by AI.

 - [Gen-3](https://app.runwayml.com/)